Introduction

 How is this exercise different from the mindfulness exercises we did?

 The mindfulness exercises that we practiced are like a muscle that we gradually work on, every day, little by little.
-The mindfulness skills help us with being more present and with identifying what we feel, think or the ways that we behave.
+The mindfulness skills help us with being more present and non-judgmentally identifying what we feel, think, or the ways that we behave.
+The goal of mindfulness is to develop a state of open curiosity, increased self-awareness, and acceptance of one’s thoughts, emotions, and bodily sensations.

 I can't notice when I'm avoiding the reality around me, therefore I can't do the exercise in the right time (instead I remember later that this skill would've been useful).